monero-project/kovri-site/kovri.i2p/_i18n/es/contributing-docs.md

 ## Lenguaje

-Las palabras "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", y "OPTIONAL" en este documento, no deben ser interpretadas como esta descrito en el RFC 2119.
+Las palabras "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", y "OPTIONAL" en este documento, no deben ser interpretadas como está descrito en el RFC 2119.

 ## Metas